Choosing a Dentist in Mexico Is More Than Than It Appears

 Taking this a step further, this may not be a simple matter of opportunism by either the C.P.A in Denver or the second endodontist.
 Both may truly believe that by wont of specific training or background, their services are more valuable.

 To bring this back around to personal growth, experiences like these always force me to examine my biases.
-The second endodontist is no different in their practice from my former C.PA. in Denver.
+The second endodontist, the expensive one, was no different from my former C.PA in Denver in charging me three times what his competitor did.

 Being outside my culture in Mexico made the price quote from the second endodontist feel more sinister when in truth it is no more distasteful than American capitalism often is.